gasseklopper/markus-morley-portfolio/README.md

 npm run build # or `yarn build`
 ```

+## Service Worker

+This project uses the `vite-plugin-pwa` plugin to generate a service worker.
+The service worker pre-caches the site's fonts and routes failed network requests to the `/404` page so users see a friendly message when offline.

 ## Netlify

 This starter site is configured to deploy to [Netlify Edge Functions](https://docs.netlify.com/edge-functions/overview/), which means it will be rendered at an edge location near to your users.